-Below is a selection of cases Caite has been involved in:
+Below is a selection of cases Caite has appeared in:

 Wright v Wright (No 2) QDC 97 – was a family provision case (FPA) where, after a trial, the judge proposed that the costs of the proceedings should be taken (only) from the share of the charitable beneficiary.
 Caite acted for the charity in making submissions that the costs should be borne rateably across the entire estate.
 The judge changed his mind and ordered costs be borne rateably.
 (A win for the charities!).